rbdldev/IfKThenX/README.md

 With these few lines of code, your KNX bus will behave so that if the value inside the group `1/1/63` is on/true/1, a telegram with the same value will be sent to `1/1/71`.
 You can add as many conditions as you want.
 Each one can have as many **x**s as you wish.

-Check out the [documentation](https://github.com/RolandBraunDev/IfKThenX/blob/master/Documentation) for further information.
-(Not ready yet)
+Check out the [documentation](Documentation/) for further information.

 ## Add IfKThenX to your project